swalihaattar/B2_group_2_UCE2023-503_506_513_548/README.md

 ## **Overview**

-**Title:** AI-Powered Pac-Man Game with Intelligent Pathfinding and Decision-Making **Objective:** A fully functional Pac-Man game featuring an autonomous AI system capable of navigating mazes, avoiding threats, and optimizing pellet collection using rule-based logic, feature extraction, and BFS pathfinding.
+**Objective:** A fully functional Pac-Man game featuring an autonomous AI system capable of navigating mazes, avoiding threats, and optimizing pellet collection using rule-based logic, feature extraction, and BFS pathfinding.

 ---